- 1 Staghorn Fern Overview

 Most people will have their fern either mounted on a wooden board, or nested into a bed of moss.
 The moss tends to hold more water, and can make it easy to overwater.
 But it’s possible to underwater as well.

-Generally, it’s a good idea to mist your staghorn fern once a week during hot and dry weather, being sure to focus on the undersides of the fertile or spore-producing leaves and the top shield leaves.
+Generally, it’s a good idea to mist once a week during hot and dry weather, being sure to focus on the undersides of the fertile or spore-producing leaves and the top shield leaves.
 During cooler times, every two to three weeks is fine.

 You will also occasionally want to dampen its growing medium so the roots get a little moisture.
 You just want it damp, not wet.
 If it’s mounted on a board, running water over the board and growing medium for a minute is usually enough.
 Potted or hanging basket ferns can just have a little moisture added to the growing medium, but be sure it drains well!

 More humidity will generally mean less watering is necessary.
-Placing your staghorn fern in a bathroom or other humid location will help keep it happy without needing to water.
+Placing your plant in a bathroom or other humid location will help keep it happy without needing to water.

 If the tips of your antler fronds begin to brown, your fern is underwatered, and you should increase the frequency of your watering.
 If the bases of the antler fronds begin to blacken, you’re overwatering, and need to cut back the frequency.

-Epiphytes tend to live on wooden surfaces, and so the vast majority of staghorn ferns are mounted on a piece of board with their roots wrapped in moss or burlap.
+Epiphytes tend to live on wooden surfaces, so you will often find mounted staghorns with their roots wrapped in sheet moss or burlap.
 This provides a slightly-moist environment for the roots that mimics the leaf litter and moss that grows around them in the wild.

 If you’d like to hang your plant away from a wall, you can grow it in a wire hanging basket with a coconut coir or sphagnum moss liner.
 Fill with an extremely well-draining potting soil (I recommend a blend of half cactus potting mix and half orchid bark), and use more moss or coir to help secure your plant in place.